If you are having trouble finding

-Subscription access is required for printing scanned images.
-The fee structure for subscribers is a $100 annual subscription fee and $1 per page for print images.
-Subscribers make payments, in $100 increments, into prepaid accounts, and the system tracks printing charges against those account balances.
-So, the initial setup cost would be $200, $100 for the annual fee and $100 to fund the account.
-Click here for the Application and Service Agreement.
-If you have additional account related questions call 781-461-6116.
+The initial fee structure for subscribers is a $100 annual subscription fee and $1 per page for print images.
+Subscribers make payments, in $100 increments, into prepaid accounts, and the system tracks charges against those account balances.
+Additional information is available on the Registry website at www.norfolkdeeds.org, click on Online Research tab, Application/Service Agreement.
+If you have additional account related questions, call 781-461-6116.

 Please note that users should expect that the system is generally not available between midnight and 3 AM weekdays and between midnight on Friday until the afternoon on Saturday.
 Sometimes it will be unavailable for longer periods on weekends.
 Please check REGISTRY NEWS for updates.

 The following is intended to provide general information which may be helpful to those who want to use our site to research the records.
 For a detailed guide to researching our records please click the link at the bottom of this page.